iAmNawa/data-science-machine-learning/readme.md

 Hidden layer - any layer between input and output layers
 output layer - final estimate of the output
 Deep neural network - multiple hidden layers

+# spaCy

+Tokens are the basic building blocks of a Doc object - everything that helps us understand the meaning of the text is derived from tokens and their relationship to one another